 Beneficial Owner.
 If your shares are held in a stock brokerage account or by a bank or other nominee, you are considered the "beneficial owner" of shares held in street name.
 Your broker, bank or nominee is considered with respect to those shares the stockholder of record.
 As the beneficial owner, you have the right to direct your broker, bank or nominee how to vote your shares.
-Other than routine matters, your broker will not be able to vote your shares unless your broker receives specific voting instructions from you.
-You must give your broker voting instructions in order for your vote to be counted on the proposal to elect directors (Proposal 1), the proposal regarding an advisory vote on executive compensation (Proposal 3) and the proposal regarding an advisory vote on the frequency of the voting on executive compensation (Proposal 4).
+Other than routine matters, such as a proposal to ratify an independent registered public accounting firm, your broker will not be able to vote your shares unless your broker receives specific voting instructions from you.
+You must give your broker voting instructions in order for your vote to be counted on the proposal to elect directors (Proposal 1) and the proposal regarding an advisory vote on executive compensation (Proposal 3).
 We strongly encourage you to vote.